wilsonmar/wilsonmar.github.io/_posts/2022-06-27-prod-baselines.md

 > PROTIP: To really learn a system, troubleshoot a running production system, as an SRE (System Reliability Engineer).

+Most who hold SREs today got their job out of accident.
+Being in the right place at the right time.
+SREs did not say when they were 10-year-old that they they want to grow up to be an SRE like they say they want to be an astronaut.

 The job title "SRE" has existed only a few years.
 It's evovlved from "System Administrator".

-Most who hold SREs today got their job out of accident.
-Being in the right place at the right time.
-Few 10-year-olds have ever stated that they want to grow up to be an SRE like they say they want to be an astronaut.
+Google popularized the "Site Reliability Engineering" at https://sre.google/sre-book/table-of-contents/

-We think that's a wreckless and stupid way to equip people for one of the <strong>most important jobs in a company</strong>.
-SREs keep safe and alive websites and other systems critical to the operation of nearly every organization today.
+We think that's not an optimal way to equip people for one of the <strong>most important jobs in a company</strong>.
+SREs need deep and wide knowledge and skills to keep safe and alive websites and other systems critical to the operation of nearly every organization today.

 > We think that great SREs are built, not born.